 Again, something that is rarely discussed with consumers is the fact that insurance companies provide a steady flow of referrals to therapists.
 Let’s take a moment to think about who might need a steady flow of referrals to their practice and would be willing to take a major pay cut for said referrals.

-- Therapists in low-income areas.
-If there are very few clients that can pay full price for sessions in the area, therapists in private practice will have to accept insurance or move to a community where there are more affluent people.
+Therapists in low-income areas.
+If there are very few clients that can pay full price for sessions in the area, therapists in private practice may opt to accept insurance or move to a community where there are more affluent people.
 For this reason, lower income communities do not have a lot of therapists in private practice but they do have more government subsidized community treatment centers where people can get help.
+This is a sad truth about the systemic issues and barriers that limit low- to moderate-income folks when seeking mental health care.
+If insurance companies paid therapists rates commensurate with the amount they have to spend on their education, many more therapists would opt to be in-network and many more people would have easily affordable therapy.

 Yep, I said it.